Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning: Conclusion

-The research has been funded by the German Federal Ministry for Economic Affairs and Energy within the project “KI-Absicherung – Safe AI for automated driving” and by the German Research Foundation (DFG) within project 421703927.
+\paragraph{Funding transparency statement} This research has been funded by the German Federal Ministry for Economic Affairs and Energy within the project “KI-Absicherung – Safe AI for automated driving” and by the German Research Foundation (DFG) within projects 371923335 and 421703927.
 Moreover, it was funded in part by a CIFAR AI Chair at the Vector Institute, Microsoft Research, and an NSERC Discovery Grant.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute \url{www.vectorinstitute.ai/#partners}.

-We thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting K.R; K.R. acknowledges his membership in the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program.
+\paragraph{Acknowledgements} We thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting K.R; K.R. acknowledges his membership in the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program.

 { }

 \maketitlepage \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}